A lot or a little?

 The parents' guide to what's in this movie.

 What parents need to know

 Parents need to know that Triple Frontier is an action movie set in South America.
 A top-tier team of "retired" Special Ops U.S. soldiers reunite in an attempt to kill an infamous Brazilian cartel leader and take back the many millions of dollars of drug money hidden in his jungle compound.
-As expected in a movie more than two hours long, things don't go as planned and both their initial assault and their efforts to escape result in tragedy for many.
+As expected in a movie more than two hours long, things don't go as planned, and both their initial assault and their efforts to escape result in tragedy for many.
 Lives are lost.
 Blood flows.
 Bodies pile up.
 Fatal accidents occur.
-(Spoiler alert: a mule falls to its death from a high cliff).
+(Spoiler alert: A mule falls to its death from a high cliff.)
 All manner of weaponry is used: grenade and rocket launchers, machine guns, pistols, hand-to-hand combat.
 Men swear frequently.
-Such language as "f--k," "s--t," "damn," "Jesus Christ" are part of the team's casual conversation.
+Such language as "f--k," "s--t," "damn," and "Jesus Christ" (as an exclamation) are part of the team's casual conversation.
 One lead character drinks a beer while driving in a car with his daughter.
 Another character refers to past issues with cocaine.
 The film is suspenseful and offers some complex notions of right and wrong, as well as of ethical behavior.
 Mature audiences only.

 - Parents say

 - Kids say